LynneYan/HIsomap/README.md

 ## How to use:

-Tested with Python 2.7, MacOS and Linux.
+Tested with Python 2.7&3.7, MacOS and Linux.

 ## Installation
+   $ cd HIsomap
    $ sudo python setup.py install

 ### Run
+   $ cd ..
    $ python test.py